 He has a range within which he is fine with people and other dogs, but closer and you start to see or hear a change.
 Does he become more alert?
 Seem to stand taller?
 Stop?
 Can you hear a low growl starting?

 For practice, recruit someone you know with a very calm dog.
 Face each other with your dogs from quite a distance both in front and to your side, then slowly walk towards each other.
-When you’ve gotten closer to each other, but your dog is still in his “safe” zone, ask him to sit, look at you, and start giving him treats one after the other.
+When you’ve gotten closer to each other with your dog is still in his “safe” zone, ask him to sit, look at you, and start giving him treats one after the other.
 You want him focused on you the entire time.
 Once your friend and dog have passed, stop the treats and keep walking.

 That’s it!!
 You’ll keep doing this until your dog is comfortable at closer and closer distances, and you’ll do the same thing when you’re out on your walks.